Some frustrating questions on dimensions of products of posets: Other sorts of dimension in the literature

-The function $\dim(P),$ though usually (as in this note) simply called the dimension of $P,$ is sometimes, as in the title of~\cite{comparing}, called the {\em Dushnik-Miller dimension}, to distinguish it amid the plethora of variant concepts.
+The function $\dim(P),$ though usually (as in this note) simply called the dimension of $P,$ is sometimes, as in the title of~\cite{comparing}, called the {\em Dushnik-Miller} dimension, to distinguish it amid this plethora of variants.